rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 I bought male and female slaves, and had slaves who were born in my house.
 I had also great possessions of herds and flocks, more than any who had been before me in Jerusalem. ^0207

 I also gathered for myself silver and gold and the treasure of kings and provinces.
-I got singers, both men and women, and many concubines, the delight of the sons of man. ^0208
+I got singers, both men and women, and many concubines, the delight of the children of man. ^0208

 So I became great and surpassed all who were before me in Jerusalem.
 Also my wisdom remained with me. ^0209